License Test Suite

 Last Updated: February 2, 2022

-We can think of software projects as falling into a few general categories and subcategories:
+We can think of software projects as falling into a few general categories and subcategories.

-Applications meet a particular, non-technical need for end-users
+meet a particular, non-technical need for end-users

-Standalone Applications provide all the functionality needed to meet the end-user need
+provide all the functionality needed to meet the end-user need

 Examples:

-Plugins add more functionality to larger applications
+add more functionality to larger applications

 Examples: